MohamedBakr180/HR-Workforce-and-Recruitment-Analytics-PowerBI/README.md

 # HR Workforce & Recruitment Analytics | Power BI

+## 🎯 Problem Statement
+HR teams often struggle to understand key drivers of turnover, measure workforce performance, evaluate recruitment efficiency, and justify training investments.
+This project aims to deliver actionable insights to support HR decisions and strategic planning.

+## 📌 What This Project Enables You To Do
+- Identify departments with high turnover and target retention actions
+- Understand recruitment bottlenecks and optimize hiring strategies
+- Evaluate training programs that deliver real results

 ## 📌 Business Problem
 HR leaders need clear visibility into workforce structure, employee engagement, turnover patterns, recruitment efficiency, and training effectiveness to make